alamkanak/android-empty-layout/README.md

 Android Empty Layout
 ====================

+**Please note that this project is not being maintained now.
+Hopefully a new version will be available soon.**

 A library for showing different types of layouts when a list view is empty.
 These layouts can be shown when,
 * the list is loading
 * the list has no item to display